 Sheriff Fontoura devotes considerable time and energy to many civic and charitable causes.
 He is a prime fundraiser for the Greater Newark Fresh Air Fund’s Summer Camp program which allows economically disadvantaged youth to experience the wonders of nature.
-During the past quarter century Fontoura has generated more than $500,000 in charitable contributions for the fund’s Summer Camp program.
+During the past quarter-century Fontoura has generated more than $500,000 in charitable contributions for the fund’s Summer Camp program.

-He is a member of the Board of Directors or Advisory Board for The United Way, The Salvation Army, The Star-Ledger Christmas Fund, The 200 Club of Essex County, the Ironbound Boys’ and Girls’ Club and the Public Employees Charitable Campaign.
-Sheriff Fontoura’s annual Thanksgiving Food Drive for the Homeless and his Holiday Toy Drive for Needy Families donates bulk food items to scores of local social service pantries and gifts to thousands of children.
+He is a member of the Board of Directors or Advisory Board for The United Way, The Salvation Army, The Star-Ledger Christmas Fund, The 200 Club of Essex County, the Ironbound Boys’ and Girls’ Club, and the Public Employees Charitable Campaign.
+Sheriff Fontoura’s annual Thanksgiving Food Drive for the Homeless and his Holiday Toy Drive for Needy Families donate bulk food items to scores of local social service pantries and gifts to thousands of children.
 Sheriff Fontoura is also a Governor for the Cathedral Health Care System

-Sheriff Fontoura has previously served Vice Chairman of the Newark Human Rights Commission and as Vice Chairman of the Newark Collaboration Group.
+Sheriff Fontoura has previously served as Vice Chairman of the Newark Human Rights Commission and as Vice Chairman of the Newark Collaboration Group.
 He also served as Vice President of the Essex County Mental Health Association where he continues on that organization’s Board of Advisors and as a Lay Trustee for Our Lady of Fatima Church in Newark.

-Throughout his distinguished law enforcement career Sheriff Fontoura has been the recipient of many professional and civic awards.
+Throughout his distinguished law enforcement career, Sheriff Fontoura has been the recipient of many professional and civic awards.
 These honors include his selection by NBC as the metropolitan area’s “Good Cop”, UNICO’s “Man of the Year”, the Newark Jaycees “Law Enforcement Officer of the Year, the Boy Scouts “Good Scout” award, The Star-Ledger’s “Jerseyan of the Year” and the Thurgood Marshall Scholarship Fund’s “Award of Excellence”.